MicrosoftDocs/ai-builder/ai-builder-docs/object-detection-train-model.md

 ## How to interpret your model performance score

 After your model is trained, you can quick-test it, and a performance score appears on its details page.
 This performance score indicates how well the model does on the images you uploaded.
-This score isn't an indication of how well it will perform on your future images because it hasn’t seen them yet.
+This score isn't an indication of how well it will perform on your future images because it hasn't seen them yet.

-If you upload fewer than 50 images for a label, you are more likely get a high score—as high as 100 percent.
-This doesn’t mean your model is bulletproof.
+If you upload fewer than 50 images for a label, you're more likely get a high score—as high as 100 percent.
+This doesn't mean your model is bulletproof.
 It means your model has made no mistake on a subset of the images you provided, called the test set.
 The smaller the training set, the smaller the test set, and the more likely your model is to be right when the performance score is calculated.

 Model performance scores are more reliable when you have more than 50 images per label, and when these scores remain stable even when you change the training set.